Columbia · New York

 • What does Columbia actually cost for families with financial need?

-Families with income below $66,000 (typical assets) have zero parent contribution — tuition, housing, meals, fees, and insurance are all covered, plus a $2,000 start-up grant.
-Families below $150,000 pay no tuition.
-The average first-year grant is approximately $77,908.
-About half of incoming first-year students receive Columbia grants.
+Families with income below $66,000 (typical assets) have zero parent contribution: tuition, housing, meals, fees, and insurance are all covered, plus a $2,000 start-up grant.
+Families with calculated incomes between $66,000 and $150,000 (typical assets up to ~$250,000) attend tuition-free.
+The average first-year grant is approximately $70,797, and 51% of Columbia College and Columbia Engineering students receive a Columbia grant.
+Median income for grant-receiving families is $96,229.

 • How does Columbia handle outside scholarships?